 To have registered or undertaken registration with the SSSC where applicable

 The post holder is expected to demonstrate:

-- Ability to communicate effectively both orally and in writing with service users’, staff, carers and internal/external professionals to achieve improved outcomes for service users
+The ability to communicate effectively and work in partnership with service users, staff, carers, families and internal/external professionals to achieve improved outcomes for service users

 Please see Job Profile for further details.